ArchCipher/CyberSecurity/PortSwigger-web-security-academy/SQL-injection/09-blind-sqli-conditional-responses.md

 `?` is a parameter placeholder.
 It tells the database, "Expect a value here."
 The value is safely passed as a separate argument to `cursor.execute()`.
 This prevents it from being executed as SQL.
 Some DBs like MySQL or Oracle use `%s` or `$1` instead.
 Click [here](./01-sqli-where-clause.md#notes) for more info.

-- Restrict database permissions: The application should connect using a low-privilege database account with access only to the necessary tables and operations.
-It should not have access to sensitive operations like `SELECT * FROM users`, `DROP`, `UPDATE`, `CREATE`, etc., unless absolutely required.
+- Restrict database permissions using the principle of least privilege.

+- Implement consistent response handling that does not reveal information about query execution results.

 ---

 ## Reflection

-Learned how blind SQL injection can be used to extract data character-by-character using conditional responses and boolean logic.
-Also learned about Sniper attack and cluster bomb attack using Burp Suite.
+This lab demonstrated how blind SQL injection with conditional responses can be used to extract sensitive data through systematic boolean testing.
+The `SUBSTRING` function proved highly effective in extracting data character-by-character, while the Cluster Bomb attack enabled bulk extraction.
+Learned the importance of understanding application response patterns and leveraging different Intruder attack types for efficient data extraction.

 ---